-1. Monitoring: The process of monitoring allows the state and regional accountability offices to do end-of-year review by requesting written documentation from selected schools.

-Team members request a copy of the evidence/written documentation to support the removal of a student from the graduation rate calculation.

-Team members follow appropriate procedures to ensure confidentiality when conducting the CGR monitoring and the data analysis.

-2. State Response and Targeted Assistance: Following the monitoring, team members reconvene at a designated date and time to discuss whether appropriate evidence/written documentation supported the removal of a student from the graduation rate calculations.
-The team summarizes the monitoring activities, findings, recommendations, and a follow up letter is emailed and mailed to the superintendent within 90 days of the site visit date.
-The letter provides additional information regarding a follow-up visit, requirements for the submission of additional documentation for review (if necessary), and timelines.
+- 1. Monitoring: The process of monitoring allows the state and regional accountability offices to do endof-year review by requesting written documentation from selected schools. - Team members request a copy of the evidence or written documentation to support the removal of a student from the graduation rate calculation. - Team members follow appropriate procedures to ensure confidentiality when conducting the CGR monitoring and the data analysis. - 2.
+State Response and Targeted Assistance: Following the monitoring, team members reconvene at a designated date and time to discuss whether appropriate evidence/written documentation supported the removal of a student from the graduation rate calculations.
+The team summarizes the monitoring activities, findings, recommendations, and a follow up letter is emailed and mailed to the superintendent within 90 days of the end of the monitoring window.
+The letter provides additional information requirements for the submission of additional documentation for review (if necessary), and timelines.

-The NCDPI provides 1) continued information distribution, 2) continued training with an emphasis on maintaining evidence/documentation for each withdrawal, 3) increased targeted on-site monitoring, 4) continued collaboration among state-level staff and regional accountability offices, and 5) information dissemination about the state monitoring plan to local school districts.
+The NCDPI provides 1) continued information distribution, 2) continued training with an emphasis on maintaining evidence or documentation for each withdrawal, 3) increased targeted monitoring, 4) continued collaboration among state-level staff and regional accountability offices, and 5) information dissemination about the state monitoring plan to public school units.
 This plan may be modified in future years depending on program needs.